Graeme Beck is a multi award winning Sydney

 42 Cameras were used in the Chariot Race

-The most film shot on a Feature was Howard Hughes
+The most film shot on a Feature Film to date was

 Marilyn Monroe did 59 takes in 'Some Like it Hot"